klounErik/Dotahub/README.md

 # DotaHub
-All the Dotes on one place
+All the Dotes in one place